Runaway Baby: Live performances and other usage

-Mars also performed a shortened version of the song as part of his Super Bowl XLVIII halftime show, with a reference to The Isley Brothers' "Shout" and the James Brown-inspired choreography.
+Mars performed a shortened version of the song as part of his Super Bowl XLVIII halftime show, with a reference to The Isley Brothers' "Shout" and the James Brown-inspired choreography.
 Mars rapped the words "give it away, give it away, give it away now" as the Red Hot Chili Peppers made their cameo.
 Idolator's Carl Williott complemented the singer's "strong live vocals and stellar footwork".
 American singer and actress Carly Rose Sonenclar covered the song on her YouTube channel.
 In 2017, Anatalia Villaranda covered "Runaway Baby" during her Blind Audition at The Voice.

-Mars also performed the song during The Doo-Wops & Hooligans Tour (2010–12), the Hooligans in Wondaland Tour (2011) and on The Moonshine Jungle Tour (2013–14).
+Mars performed the song during The Doo-Wops & Hooligans Tour (2010–12), the Hooligans in Wondaland Tour (2011) and on The Moonshine Jungle Tour (2013–14).
 He also sang it on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15), the 24K Magic World Tour (2017–18) and with Anderson .Paak, as Silk Sonic, during An Evening with Silk Sonic at Park MGM (2022).
+"Runaway Baby" was part of the Bruno Mars Live (2022-2024) setlist.
 In 2011, the track was used as the opening theme for the film Friends with Benefits.
 In 2017, Dwayne Johnson chose the song to be used in the video game WWE 2K18.
 In 2019, "Runaway Baby" was used in a commercial for Goal.